ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 #### `public FileSystem(String inputFile)`

 *Constructor* that creates a new `FileSystem` object with the given `inputFile` that contains the file system information.
-It initailizes FileSystem's instance variables and populates FileSystem with each file's information.
+It initializes FileSystem's instance variables and populates FileSystem with each file's information.
 Each file information is represented by a line formatted as `filename, directory, date` within the content of `inputFile`.
 For example, it could be `mySample.txt, /home, 02/01/2021`.
 (Note that since it is a unix type file system, forward slashes are used to represent directory hierarchy).
 We have provided a sample file, `input.txt`, to show how each file information is represented within the inputFile.

 #### `public void add(String name, String dir, String date)`